 The cost to protect debt from General Electric Co.
-(GE)’s finance unit against a default rose to the most in almost a month after Moody’s Investors Service cut its credit rating by two steps.
+(GE:US)’s finance unit against a default rose to the most in almost a month after Moody’s Investors Service cut its credit rating by two steps.

 Credit default swaps on GE Capital Corp. climbed 9.2 basis points to 146.2 basis points, the biggest increase since March 6, as of 4:30 p.m. in New York, according to data provider CMA.
 “Heightened risk” from the finance unit prompted Moody’s to cut GE Capital’s rating to A1 and reduce the parent company’s grade one level to Aa3, the ratings company said yesterday.